top of page

 Student supplies: folder, notebook, pencils/pens.

-Cooking: A Taste of History, 6th-12thFood is an integral part of human history, serving as both sustenance and a symbol of culture, trade and power.
+LIMITED: Cooking: A Taste of History, 6th-12thFood is an integral part of human history, serving as both sustenance and a symbol of culture, trade and power.
 From the earliest days of hunter-gatherers to modern-day globalization, what people eat has influenced the course of history.
 Recipes we study will made students realize there is much more than just eating the food we eat every day.
 For example, a pancake is just a pancake, correct?
 Well, yes.
 But, did you know that it dates back 70,000 years?
 Who came up with the idea of pancakes, and WHY?
 Some of our stories in history concerning food is funny while some are just plain weird.
 Either way, we can learn the history behind some of our favorite foods.In addition to learning the amazing history behind our recipes, students will also learn some basic techniques:

 • Knife Skills: Learn how to use your knife with confidence, including proper cutting techniques and safety practices.